Saturday, November 09, 2002

 Will any of this end up in court?
 The 50-50 split suggests that close races are going to end up in court and evidence of the conduct above will be at the center of arguments.
 I'm not going to take a stab at how many cases we're talking about — there's bound to be some cases in any event [else why have lawyers who specialize in election law].

-The U.S. Supreme Court won't take these cases because they lost too much political capital over Bush v.
+I do feel good about Dahlia's answer to my question: The U.S. Supreme Court won't take these cases because they lost too much political capital over Bush v.
 Gore, and they aren't willing to look that bad again.
+At least the gridlock that comes with divided government won't be resolved by clever lawyering & even cleverer judging — that's some comfort...

-[Disclosure: Haven't voted yet, but I will for KKT — I'd rather a feckless Democrat who won't give the legislature too much grief, than a Republican whose Democratic friends in the General Assembly may cause some trouble... otherwise I had planned on voting Big L]
+[Disclosure: Haven't voted yet, but I will for KKT — I'd rather a feckless Democrat who won't give the legislature too much grief, than a Republican whose Democratic friends in the General Assembly may cause some trouble... otherwise I had planned on voting Big L ]

-Most polling places in Virginia are at schools, so there was no school today.
+Will Votes With the SeniorsWill VehrsMost polling places in Virginia are at schools, so there was no school today.
 I packed my daughter up and headed for her elementary school to vote.

 When we pulled into the school parking lot, I could see the bus from the senior living complex parked in front of the door.
 A few years ago I might have been perturbed at my timing, but now I'm not that far from maybe being a passenger in that bus.
 I also thought it would be an excellent opportunity to see non-Florida senior citizens deal with dreaded PUNCH CARDS.
 Yes, Virginia, we still use that antiquated method that many claim cost Al Gore the presidency.